volny/creative-theme-jekyll/README.md

 - [ ] Mobile: Add link to map application

 ### Slideshow
+- [ ] Add lazy loading of all images using dedicated library
-- [ ] Add slideshow that feels good on a mobile device.
+- [ ] Start slideshow at index